 What is Fault Tree Analysis

-Fault tree analysis is easier than the Failure Mode and Effects Analysis (FMEA) as it focuses on all possible system failures of an undesired top event.
+Fault Tree Analysis is easier than Failure Mode and Effects Analysis (FMEA) as it focuses on all possible system failures of an undesired top event.
 At the same time, FMEA conducts analysis to find all possible system failure modes irrespective of their severity.

 History of Fault Tree Analysis